beyersmann-lab/beyersmannlab/content/walking-lab/walking-lab-bush-tucker-garden-2022/index.md

 slides: null
 url_pdf: ""
 title: Bush Tucker Garden - 26 May 2022
-summary: Exploring plants native to Sydney, including those used by the Dharug people as traditional food and medicine.
+summary: Exploring plants native to Sydney, including those that are used by the Dharug people as traditional food and medicine.
-subtitle: Exploring plants native to Sydney, including those used by the Dharug people as traditional food and medicine.
+subtitle: Exploring plants native to Sydney, including those that are used by the Dharug people as traditional food and medicine.
 location: Bush Tucker Garden, Macquarie University
 date: 2022-05-26T15:00:35.648Z
 all_day: false